dbernhard-0x7CD/CookieBlock-Consent-Crawler/crawler/README.md

 ## License
 The additions made to this framework (instrumentation, crawling scripts) are licensed under GNU GPLv3, see LICENSE.

-OpenWPM is licensed under GNU GPLv3, see [license](LICENSE).
-Additional code has been included from [FourthParty](https://github.com/fourthparty/fourthparty) and [Privacy Badger](https://github.com/EFForg/privacybadgerfirefox), both of which are licensed GPLv3+.
+Code has been included from [FourthParty](https://github.com/fourthparty/fourthparty) and [Privacy Badger](https://github.com/EFForg/privacybadgerfirefox), both of which are licensed GPLv3+.